Apply to MC

 “The Mississippi College physics curriculum trained me to solve problems and manipulate abstract concepts (the latter skill helps me in arguments with my Sunday School teacher!).
 These skills can be applied to a wide variety of technical careers today.
 While some disciplines require memorization of large swaths of information, physics teaches the critical thinking and research skills that lead to solutions to novel problems.
 The Mississippi College faculty encouraged me to stretch; this has led to many adventures in creativity and pioneering.
 In my work at a national laboratory, every day's work is different.
 New and stimulating projects, both applied and fundamental, are always presenting themselves.
 My colleagues are the smartest people in the world.
 What’s not to like?!”

-Crystal Coghlan Massey is a 2005 Physics graduate with a dual major in Mathematics with High Honors.
+Crystal Coghlan Massey is a 2005 physics graduate with a dual major in Mathematics with High Honors.
 She completed 2.5 years of undergraduate research under Dr. David H. Magers in computational chemistry on “Sigma Delocalization in Hetero-cycles of Carbon and Silicon.”
-She is currently a Lieutenant in the U. S. Navy and stationed at the Naval Nuclear Training Command in Charleston, South Carolina where she is an instructor for both the Physics and Reactor Principles divisions.
+She is currently a Lieutenant in the U. S. Navy and stationed at the Naval Nuclear Training Command in Charleston, South Carolina where she is an instructor for both the physics and reactor principles divisions.
 She currently serves as the Enlisted Physics Division Director.
-A 2009 graduate from the College of Charleston, she received a M.S. in Mathematics and a Certificate in Statistics.
-In July 2010, she will report to the USS Eisenhower home ported in Norfolk, Virginia to serve as the Radiation Health Officer.
+A 2009 graduate from the College of Charleston, she received a M.S. in mathematics and a certificate in statistics.
+In July 2010, she reported to the USS Eisenhower ported in Norfolk, Virginia to serve as the Radiation Health Officer.
 Her future plans include having children with her husband Chance Massey and earning a Ph.D. through the Navy at Vanderbilt University.

 “My physics background has helped me in a number of ways.
 First, it helped sharpen my problem solving skills.
 Second, as a student and as a postdoc, I spent a lot of time in front of computers.
 I naturally gravitated to the software side of things.
 Third, as an elementary particle physicist and a member of one of the larger collaborations, I was exposed to working on software as a part of a larger team.
 Finally, my current projects at work require some knowledge of probability and statistics, numerical methods, and Monte Carlo simulations which I was exposed to as a physicist.”